Justin Bieber Tries To Hide Tears As He Steps Out With Dad Amid Selena Gomez Split, Reports ‘Daily Mail’

 Another source, however, claimed that although Justin and Selena were experiencing “a lot of little disagreements,” one battle exploded, leading to their breakup.
 That insider insisted that the two have stayed in touch and are still in love.

-Just in case that wasn’t enough, a third source named “bad blood” as the cause of Gomez’s and Bieber’s most recent breakup.
+Just in case that wasn’t enough, a third source named “bad blood” as the cause of Gomez and Bieber’s most recent breakup.

 “There has been so much bad blood between them.
 Selena has told Justin that it’s his responsibility to make things right, no what it takes,” said the insider.

-In addition, as the Inquisitr reported, rumors of a love triangle involving Hailey Baldwin, Bieber, and Gomez just heated up after Hailey “liked” Bieber’s shirtless Instagram photo.
+In addition, as the Inquisitr reported, rumors of a love triangle involving Hailey Baldwin, Bieber, and Gomez just heated up after Hailey liked Bieber’s shirtless Instagram photo.
 Selena reportedly was upset with Justin when he confessed that he had stayed in touch with Hailey.